Riduidel/gaedo/gaedo-blueprints/src/site/markdown/1_gaedo_graph_storage.md

 As one can see, the implementation rendered is conceptually similar to the one a `SaigGraph` can produce, and for a good reason : all objects stored by gaedo in graphc an be exported as RDF statements, like `GraphPostFinderServiceTest#allowExport()` test method clearly shows.

 But, as the documentation about queries explain, it is absolutely not the only advantage of that persistence strategy.
+Unfortunatly, this leads to one big - and unknown when this implementation was forged - drawback : the supernode problem.
+This will be fixed by gaedo 1.0 (which unfortunatly break absolutly all this).
+For more informations, see [Overcoming supernodes by the grace of heavy nodes and indices][7].

   [1]: https://github.com/tinkerpop/blueprints/wiki